Aguafrommars/TheIdServer/sample/Kubernetes/README.md

 ```

 > If you use Kubernetes with Docker Desktop for Windows */var/lib/k8s-pvs* is mapped to */mnt/wsl/docker-desktop-data/data/k8s-pvs* of your WSL machine.
-From windows you can access to the wsl filesystem througth *\\\\wsl$"
+From Windows, you can access to the WSL filesystem througth *\\\\wsl$".

 ### Database

-You need to create the SqlServer database.
+You need to create the  SQL Server database.

 1. SA password

-Create a secret to store the SqlServer SA password.
+Create a secret to store the SQL Server SA password.

-* Update *SqlServer-secret.yaml* with your base64 SA password
+* Update *SqlServer-secret.yaml* with your base64 SA password.

 ```yaml
 apiVersion: v1